oracle/weblogic-monitoring-exporter/README.md

 weblogic_servlet_invocationTotalCount{app="myapp",name="aWebApp",servletName="simpleServlet"}
 ```
 Note that no help or type text is current produced, as the REST API has no access to the underlying mbean info.

+## Self-Monitoring

+The exporter produces metrics for monitoring its own performance:

+- `wls_scrape_mbeans_count_total` reports the number of metrics scraped
+- `wls_scrape_duration_seconds` reports the time required to do the scrape
+- `wls_scrape_cpu_percent` reports the percentage of CPU used during the scrape